(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 The gross trailer weight (also known as gross vehicle weight rating, or GVWR) can be found on a placard on your trailer (see below pictures for examples).

 While you can use the gross trailer weight rating to chose the correct hitch for your setup, it's often a much better idea to know the weight of your rig as you actually use it.

 Knowing Your Actual Weight vs Using GTW Rating

 Sometimes the gross trailer weight (GTW - the maximum weight the trailer can be) is way more than the actual weight of the trailer.

 For example, Camp Addict Co-Founder Kelly's trailer has a GTW of 7,300 pounds, but the actual weight of the trailer, as she has it loaded, is around 4400 pounds.
 HUGE difference.

 Whereas Camp Addict Co-Founder Marshall's trailer has a GTW of 5700 pounds, and he is right at that weight the way it's currently loaded and with fresh water in the tank.

 Why does this matter?
 Well, in Kelly's case, if she was going off the GTW as indicated by the travel trailer manufacturer, she would need a 10,000 pound version of the Equal-i-zer hitch (the closest weight rating, without being under, to her GTW of 7,300 pounds).

 A 10,000 pound hitch is WAY overkill for her situation.
 The heavier the hitch rating, the stiffer the setup is going to be.
-A stiff setup is fine if you have a heavy trailer (you need it for proper sway control and weight distribution), but a super stiff setup on a light trailer is not necessarily a good thing.
+However, a stiff setup is fine if you have a heavy trailer, but a super stiff setup on a light trailer is not necessarily a good thing.

 A heavier rated hitch than what you require can cause a stiffer ride, which may lead to premature wear of components.
 But more likely, it may result in an uncomfortable ride for tow vehicle occupants.